 Day 16: Puarlolo to Labuan Bajo (Flores).
 Before dawn, we will leave our Ruteng hotel for the last time, traveling to the extreme northwest of Flores, and the port of Labuan Bajo.
 However, on the way there we will stop at a very special forest indeed, Puarlolo, where the extremely localized Flores Monarch can be found.
 While searching for that striking endemic, we will also be on the lookout for the shy Chestnut-capped Thrush and Rufous-chested Flycatcher.
 After much of the morning at this coastal forest site, we shall either visit some coastal flats for shorebirds like Javan Plover, or visit another forest site, the Potawangka Road, where Rufous-backed (Oriental Dwarf) Kingfisher can be found among other forest birds.
 The next two nights will be spent at an excellent hotel in Labuan Bajo, the town from which all boats to Komodo depart.
 It therefore has a healthy tourist trade, unlike most of the places visited on this tour!

 Day 17: Komodo and Labuan Bajo (Flores).
 On this day we will take a very comfortable private boat trip to the island of Komodo, located off of the western end of Flores.
 One of the major reasons for our visit is the reason that so many other tourists come too, to see the largest living reptile, the gargantuan Komodo Dragon.
-Those tourists too rave about the snorkeling off of there, and we will have time to sample that too, once we have finished with the dragons and birds of Komodo.
-Also, of significance on Komodo is one of the only remaining populations of the critically endangered Yellow-crested Cockatoo, which will hope to encounter during a short walk on the island.
+Those tourists too rave about the snorkeling off of there, and we will have time to sample that too (this is optional), once we have finished with the dragons and birds of Komodo.
+Also, of significance on Komodo is one of the only remaining populations of the critically endangered Yellow-crested Cockatoo, which we will hope to encounter during a short walk on the island.
 Other species that may feature then include Orange-footed Scrubfowl, Green Junglefowl (arguably easier here than in any other part of their range), White-bellied Sea-Eagle, Barred and Island (Sunda) Collared Doves, Variable (Varied) Goshawk, Flame-breasted Sunbird, and Lemon-bellied White-eye.
 Going to and from the island is not only scenic and absorbing, but may also produce a Great-billed Heron clinging to rocks on the shores of some of the smaller islands between Komodo and Flores.
 If we are lucky a Beach Thick-knee might be spied too.
-This will be a very relaxed day following the frenetic pace of much of tour, with little walking, snorkeling available and generally easy birding.
+This will be a very relaxed day following the frenetic pace of much of tour, with little walking, snorkeling available (optional) and generally easy birding.
 If we arrive back in Labuan Bajo with enough time, those who wish to do so can visit a nearby shoreline for shorebirds as well as frigatebirds, and perhaps a Stork-billed or Small Blue (Cerulean) Kingfisher.
 The final night of the tour will be spent in Labuan Bajo.

 Day 18: Departure from Labuan Bajo (Flores).
 The final birding of the tour will have been done on the afternoon before; this is merely a departure day, with transfers from the hotel to the well-served airport of Labuan Bajo bringing the tour to a close.